dylan-lang/dylan-tool/documentation/source/index.rst

 The :program:`dylan` tool installs package dependencies locally in the workspace directory by default.
 However, you may choose to install them globally with :command:`dylan update --global`.

-Also, the package manager caches `its catalog <https://github.com/dylan-lang/pacman-catalog>`_ into a global location per user.
+The package manager caches `its catalog
+<https://github.com/dylan-lang/pacman-catalog>`_ into a global location per
+user.
 This location is chosen based on environment variables, in this order:

 1. ``${DYLAN}/_packages`` if :envvar:`DYLAN` is set.